-Action has been completed to address the contamination related to the Former Strauss Auto site ("site") located at 521-539 4th Avenue, Brooklyn, Kings County under New York State's Brownfield Cleanup Program.
+The New York State Department of Environmental Conservation (NYSDEC) has determined that the cleanup requirements to address contamination related to the Former Strauss Auto site ("site") located at 521-539 4th Avenue, Brooklyn, Kings County under New York State's Brownfield Cleanup Program have been or will be met.
 Please see the map for the site location.